 Could blepping indicate a health issue?

 Yes, while blepping is often harmless and endearing, it could indicate a health issue if it occurs frequently or is accompanied by other symptoms.
 Regular blepping might signal dental pain, mouth injuries, or discomfort, especially if the cat has recently become a frequent blepper.
+In these cases, veterinary dentistry services may be necessary to address the underlying issue.
 It could also hint at nausea or respiratory issues.
 Owners should watch for additional signs of illness, such as bad breath, vomiting, withdrawal, excessive drooling, or swelling.
 If these symptoms are observed, it’s crucial to consult a veterinarian promptly to ensure your cat’s health and well-being.

 Is blepping more common in certain breeds?